"How Man Creates Dog In His Own Image, Part II."

 She grabbed his snout and shouted in his face.
 “Do you have any idea how irresponsible you are when you do that?” she yelled at him.
 “Do you?
 What would make you even think that that kind of behavior was acceptable?”

 The dog looked “guilty,” which satisfied the owner momentarily.

 “All right, then.
 But you’d better never let me catch you doing that kind of thing again.”

-What I took away from this encounter (other than that the owner was completely unaware that she was talking to a dog, not an unruly child) was that some of us seem to use our relationships with our dogs to work out emotional issues of our own, which we then project back on to the dog’s behavior in a kind of circular fashion.
+What I took away from this encounter (other than that the owner was completely unaware that she was talking to a dog, not an unruly child) was that some of us seem to use our relationships with our dogs to work out emotional issues of our own, which we then project back on to the dog’s behavior in a circular fashion.

 How could a dog act “irresponsibly?”
 How could he have “thought” his behavior was acceptable or unacceptable?
 His owner seemed certain that he felt guilty when she chided him.
 But did he?

-A recent study done at Barnard College shows some pretty solid evidence that the “guilty look” we sometimes see in our dogs is a figment of our own imaginations, and is actually the result of the way the dogs have been treated, not an awareness of any misdeed on their part.
+A recent study done by Alexandra Horowitz at Barnard College shows some pretty solid evidence that the “guilty look” we sometimes see in our dogs is a figment of our own imaginations, and is actually the result of the way the dogs have been treated, not an awareness of any misdeed on their part.
 (Some of the dogs in the study exhibited a “guilty look”—or so their owner’s imagined—even when they hadn’t done anything wrong.)

 So clearly dogs don’t feel guilty, but people often imagine that they do.

-Does this have anything to do with the callow supposition I made years ago, that some dog owners use their dogs as surrogates for their own emotional issues?
+Does this have anything to do with the supposition I made years ago, that some dog owners use their dogs as surrogates for their own emotional issues?